 You should still have access to the website and the documentation.
 In the meantime feel free to follow us on Twitter or Linkedin so that you'll be updated once you'll be able to download it from your country.

 Q: On a mobile device, will it download the entirety of your cloud storage to the device?
 Or will it just display a file list and download the files you select?

 A: It will not use the device storage unless you explicitly say so, and you will be able to select which files you want offline.
-The mobile app will be available in a few months.
+The mobile app is coming soon.

 Q: How reliable is the connection if you're hosting the cloud yourself?

 A: When you're at home the connection is very reliable because you use your own local network, so it works better than a normal Dropbox.
 When you're outside it depends on the internet connection you're using.
 If you live in a city you should normally have a good internet connection so you won't see the difference between using Dropbox or Duple in terms of connection reliability.

 Q: Can you elaborate on the security you are using to ensure user data remains private, both when connected to a host device (e.g. smart TV) and during network transit?